 So then the buyer, wanting to make that cash back, re-sells it to an investor, or maybe a lot of investors.

 If the original policyholder dies quickly, everyone makes a lot of money.
 If the policyholder sticks around a long time, not so much.
 Maybe nothing.

 Six years ago, hundreds of Northern Californians, according to an ABC News report from last year, were victims of a $25 million scam (one guy they mention lost $50,000), only it took a while for everyone to catch on.
 Everyone had been told that each policy was backed by a bond, and if the insurer failed to die by a certain date, everyone would apparently make a ton of money.
 But the bond company didn’t exist.

 Still, even if you’re dealing with reputable people, I’d give pause to what you’re doing with a viatical.
 Yes, the original policyholder may be ill and may have needed money, and this was a way for him or her to get it… but it’s still a risky financial proposition for you, and you’re basically reduced to hoping someone dies soon, so you can get a high return on your investment.

 I wish there was some magic formula for keeping con artists away, but there is no hard and fast rule in the world of being conned.
 As soon as you come up with a rule for keeping crooks at bay, they’ll try to bend that rule.

 I can’t even tell you to trust your gut and listen to your inner voice of reason with full confidence — because that’s sometimes part of the problem.
 Predators prey on our emotions, and that can have a way of distorting our gut instincts and the inner voice of reason.
 Sometimes con artists have such sway on our inner voice that when we do listen, we’re still caught.

-Still, if you’re working with a so-called professional selling your life insurance or anything, and you feel pressure to make a quick decision and put money down, that’s usually a good sign that this is a bad idea.
+Still, if you’re working with a so-called professional selling you life insurance and you feel pressure, that’s usually a good sign that this is a bad idea.